TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/ExtensionInstallation/Index.rst

 Additional Information
 ======================

-The following is independant of whether you install with Composer or without.
+The following is independent of whether you install with Composer or without.

 .. _find-out-extension-key: